Assisted Living (Supportive Living) in Alberta

 - Many assisted living homes allow pets.

-Costs of assisted living in Alberta
+Costs of supportive living in Alberta

 Private retirement residences in Alberta's major cities, Calgary and Edmonton, offer high quality service and care.
 Some government-funded care homes may be cheaper, but the care offered in private homes entails a higher resident-to-staff ratio (as low as 5 to 1 in some residences) and much more accountability.
 Here is an overview of the cost range you may face in paying for private senior assistance homes: